Bitcoin Cash was firstly released on August 17, 2017 as a hard fork of Bitcoin.

 Bitcoin Cash has a Replay Attack protection, sighash algorithm which helps to prevent users from sending transactions on the non-compatibility address.
 Like BTC instead of BCH for example.
 The problem is because the forks are working on the similar blockchain but with different protocols.

 You can use Atomic Wallet as a secured way to hold your funds.
 Custody-free, immutable and trustless solution for everyday use.
-Atomic Swaps, 300+ assets, Shapeshift and Changelly support.
+Atomic Swaps, 300+ assets, built-in instant exchange via Shapeshift and Changelly.
 Try it now for free!